 Melissa has performed in many stage productions including Doubt, A Doll's House, Jake's Women, and An American Daughter.
 In addition to performing, she is also a book editor having proofed/edited manuscripts in various genres.
 A native of Long Island, NY, Melissa is extremely excited to return to acting after a long hiatus.
 She is thrilled to be a part of this production and is looking forward to the next chapter here in the DMV area. www.needasecondeye.com

 Sean Laraway is an Actor, Writer, and Stage Manager from Virginia Beach.
-After graduating from Stevenson University with a B.F.A. in Theatre and Media Performance and a Minor in English.
-He was accepted into the Everyman Theatre Education Apprenticeship Program.
+After graduating from Stevenson University with a Bachelor's degree in Theatre and Media Performance and a Minor in English, he was accepted into the Everyman Theatre Education Apprenticeship Program.
 A former Stage Manager for Quarry Theatre and Single Carrot, Sean always chases after new areas of Theatre to explore and continue his development.
 He has recently performed for The Carver Project as well as the Greenbelt Arts Center.

 Madalyn Howard (Maddie) is a locally based actress in the Baltimore county and city areas.
 She is currently a senior Theatre and Media Performance major and Psychology minor at Stevenson University.
 Some of her previous shows include Stevenson University’s Finding Florence, Hedda Gabler, 2020: A Vision of Musical Theatre (stage management), and most recently she was seen virtually in The War of The Worlds.
 She’s very grateful and excited to be participating in her first theatrical experience outside of Stevenson.
 She hopes you enjoy the show.